 Why do we call them exhibitors/vendors?
-Because these people will be doing much more than simply selling you fine handmade items.
-They will be showing you how they create their works and sometimes having you lend a hand.
-Several of these people will be offering demonstrations and workshops during the Fest, and at least one will be for children only!
+Because these people did much more than simply sell fine handmade items.
+They were busy showing you how they create their works and sometimes having you lend a hand.
+Several of these people will be offered demonstrations and workshops during the Fest.

 Tents optional, there will be much to see and do!